hkrdrm/rr-challenge/readme.md

 end
 ```

-Here's our send_message method; we store the districts phone numbers (5 per district) in the districts table's meta field.
+Here's our send_message method; we store the district's phone numbers (5 per district) in the districts table's meta field.
 Notice the .sample I'm
 using here is a random approach to distributing the load across the phone numbers.
 If you run some test across a histogram you can see the
-distribution is probably more random that the random generator .sample uses.
+distribution is probably more random than the random generator .sample uses.

 ```ruby
   def send_message(blast_id:, to:, message:)